marioaldayuz/n8n-highlevel/README.md

-# n8n-nodes-highlevelv2
+# n8n-nodes-highlevelv2 (BETA)

 This is an n8n community node that provides comprehensive integration with the HighLevel API v2.
 It allows you to seamlessly connect your n8n workflows with HighLevel's powerful CRM, marketing automation, and business management platform.

+Get your 30 Day FREE Trial of [HighLevel](https://www.gohighlevel.com/marioaldayuz) by clicking [HERE](https://www.gohighlevel.com/marioaldayuz)!

-[HighLevel](https://www.gohighlevel.com/) is an all-in-one business platform that combines CRM, marketing automation, website building, funnel creation, appointment scheduling, and more into a single unified system.
+[HighLevel](https://www.gohighlevel.com/marioaldayuz) is an all-in-one business platform that combines CRM, marketing automation, website building, funnel creation, appointment scheduling, and more into a single unified system.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.